How do we define complex elements in XML Schema?

 </xs:sequence>

-<group> you can create a group and use it in many elements.
-You can also use all the indicators above inside the group.
+With <group>, you can create a reusable group and use it in multiple elements.
+You can also use the indicators above inside a group.

 <xs:group name="bookGroup">